varunswing/react/README.md

 2.  github_finder is a web application to find github users by their username. https://varunsgithubfinder.netlify.app/

-3.  it_logger is a web application to keep record of daily works of it employees.
+3.  it_logger is a web application to keep record of daily works of its employees.